espressif/arduino-esp32/docs/source/api/adc.rst

 About
 -----

-ADC (analog to digital converter) is a very common peripheral used to convert an analogue signal such as voltage to a digital form so that it can be read and processed by a microcontroller.
+ADC (analog to digital converter) is a very common peripheral used to convert an analog signal such as voltage to a digital form so that it can be read and processed by a microcontroller.

-ADCs are very useful in control and monitoring applications since most sensors (e.g., temperature sensor, pressure sensor, force sensor) produce analogue output voltages.
+ADCs are very useful in control and monitoring applications since most sensors (e.g., temperature, pressure, force) produce analogue output voltages.

-.. note:: Each board have ADC different number of ADC channels and pins availible.
+.. note:: Each SoC or module has a different number of ADC's with a different number of channels and pins availible.
 Refer to datasheet of each board for more info.

 Arduino-ESP32 ADC API
 ---------------------